kailash-manasarovar/statement/docs/timeline/2023/may.md

     - Someone told Ana to say this to me as I walked past her, and she did as she was told.
     - This came directly from my [statement to the police in 2015](../early-years/2015.md#statement-to-the-metropolitan-police) in which I detailed clear memories from that time, including things people had said to me.
     - This phrase, specifically, was something an old school friend had said to me when I was in a traumatized freeze state after smoking pot.
-    - I didn't know my police statement was being read by the original British porn and prostitution gangs themselves, and their Spanish counterparts in Dénia, and that a repeat of everything that had happened to me when I was 16 was being choreographed for replay in 2023.
+    - I didn't know my police statement was being read by the original British porn and prostitution gangs themselves, and their Spanish counterparts in Dénia, and that a repeat of everything that had happened to me when I was 16 was being replayed in 2023.
     - On the run up to the 12th June 2023, when I was supposed to have been so terrorized I would leave my studies at the conservatory and never come back, these triggering events became more frequent.
     - We can only guess at what was originally intended for me beyond 12th June 2023 other than what was already happening to me with and without my knowledge.
-    - Whatever it was, my actions ensured it didn't happen, and teachers and staff at the conservatory had to double down and continue terrorizing me on into the following study year.
+    - Whatever it was, my actions (and someone helping me in the shadows) ensured it didn't happen, and teachers and staff at the conservatory, and the townsfolk, instead panicked, and had to double down and continue terrorizing me on into the following study year.
-    - Nevertheless, what *had* been happening to me up till then was sufficiently criminal to put a whole bunch of them in jail for a very long time.
+    - Nevertheless, what *had* been happening to me up till then was already sufficiently criminal to put a whole bunch of them in jail for a very long time.

 !!! danger "Further confirmation in December 2024?"
-    - Just after posting this update: commit no: [2370a8d](https://github.com/kailash-manasarovar/statement/commit/2370a8dc918f1d6d6a7b6ce3c9c3765965e03275), I feel like tweeting it so I do: https://x.com/1FRGVN/status/1864692459860893752
+    - Just after posting this related update on X: commit no: [2370a8d](https://github.com/kailash-manasarovar/statement/commit/2370a8dc918f1d6d6a7b6ce3c9c3765965e03275), I feel like tweeting about it, so I do: https://x.com/1FRGVN/status/1864692459860893752

     ![police statement tweet](../../content/tweets/police-statement.png)